International

 Main Sectors of Industry

 Côte d'Ivoire is the world’s largest producer and exporter of cocoa (30% of the world production), one of the three bigger producer and exporter of cashew, and a major exporter of palm oil, coffee and oil.
-The country’s economy is mainly based on agriculture.
-The primary sector contributes to 19.9% of the GDP and employs 40% of the country's active population (World Bank).
+The country’s economy is mainly based on agriculture: the primary sector contributes to 16.7% of the GDP and employs 46% of the country's active population (World Bank).
 The government is trying to maximise agricultural output by developing raw material processing units.
-It launched a 5-year (2018-2023) plan funded by the World Bank, valued at XOF 107 billion and aiming at making the cashew sector more profitable.
 In recent years, rubber output has increased substantially.
-The oil sector has been gaining weight over the past few years, leveraging a steady growth rate and major investments.
-The country has some mining activities, particularly of precious minerals, such as gold and diamonds, but also others like nickel.
+The oil sector has also been gaining weight, leveraging a steady growth rate and major investments.
+Moreover, the country has some mining activities, particularly of precious minerals, such as gold and diamonds, but also others like nickel.

 Breakdown of Economic Activity By Sector Agriculture Industry Services